Nikhil-X-codes/vidcast/docs/controllers_readme.md

 ## ❤️ Like Functionality

 - **Like a video**
-  Allows a user to like a specific video.

-- **Like a comment**
-  Allows a user to like a specific comment.
+  Allows a user to like a specific video

 - **Get all liked videos**
   Retrieves all videos liked by the current user.